-Half the recommended exercise can cut risk of serious illnessMay 8th, 2013 in Cardiology /
+Half the recommended exercise can cut risk of serious illnessMay 8, 2013 in Medicine & Health / Cardiology

 Doing just half the amount of recommended exercise can be enough to reduce the risk of serious illness, research from the Department for Health have found.